Physical / Normal Growth

 Symptoms

-• leaflets turning yellow before falling
+• leaflets turning yellow before eventually detaching at the petiole base

-• most or all of the foliage yellowing together
+• most or all of the foliage yellowing together within a short span

-• drooping leaflets alongside the yellowing
+• drooping leaflets alongside the color change, rather than yellowing with normal turgor

 Causes